38 Florida Native Plants – Identification Guide (With Pictures)

 Native Florida Oak Trees

-Oak trees are some of the most elegant hardwood trees to thrive in the Sunshine state.
+Oak trees are some of the most elegant hardwood trees to thrive in Florida.
 The majestic oaks are identified by their wide, spreading crowns, gray bark, and oval leaves with deep, rounded, or bristle-tipped lobes.
 Here are descriptions of three of the 19 oak trees native to Florida.

 Southern live oak (Quercus virginiana): This evergreen oak tree is identified by its leathery, dark green oblong leaves and egg-shaped black acorns.
 Southern live oaks are easily recognizable in the landscape due to their sprawling canopy and twisting branches.
 The live oak grows 40 to 80 ft.
 (12 – 24 m) tall and up to 100 ft.
 (30 m) wide in zones 8 to 10.